-Borrowers don’t always need a down payment of 20% to buy a house.
+Homebuyers don’t always need a down payment of 20% to buy a house.
 Though 20% down is thought to be the standard, this is a common misconception.
-There are in fact several ways to get a low down payment when buying a home for both experienced and first time buyers.
+There are, in fact, several ways to get a low down payment when buying a home for both experienced and first-time buyers.

 Here are some of the ways you can get a low down payment on your mortgage loan:

 - Federal Housing Administration (FHA): A popular program that many homebuyers turn to is the FHA loan program because of its low down payment of 3.5%.
 This 3.5% comes from either the purchase price or the appraised value, whichever is less.
-Another perk of using the FHA loan program is that third party doners can contribute gift-funds.
+Another perk of using the FHA loan program is that third-party donors can contribute gift funds.
 This means someone else, like a family member, can contribute toward your down payment.

 - VA Loan Program With 100% Financing: California and Texas have the highest populations of military members out of all the states.
 Many of these members are eligible for a low down payment through the VA loan program.
 VA loans offer 100% financing to eligible veterans or active military members.
 If a borrower is eligible, a VA loan is an excellent loan product as it has competitive rates and has more lax requirements compared to a conventional loan.
 For those who are able, a VA loan is one of the best ways to get a low down payment in high-cost areas like California or parts of Texas, like Austin, and usually has the added benefit of no mortgage insurance.